Bouza1/Brikd/README.md

 ![titleBannerGithub](https://github.com/Bouza1/Brikd/assets/97123953/828daa68-4a16-4324-8f17-63a96150e586)

 ## Description
-Brikd is a Phaser powered brick breaker game that revitalizes the classic gameplay with a modern twist.
+Brikd is a Phaser powered brick breaker game.
 Featuring an endless level system, a variety of dynamic power-ups, and a custom-built responsive design, Brikd ensures an optimized and engaging experience across various screen sizes.
 Users can immerse themselves in the satisfying physics-based gameplay, break through layers of bricks, and compete for the top spot on the global leaderboard.

 Please visit:[ Brikd ](https://brikd.s4820791.repl.co/) to see the game in action.